dsccommunity/CertificateDsc/ReadMe.md

 [![Build status](https://ci.appveyor.com/api/projects/status/0u9f8smiidg1j4kn/branch/master?svg=true)](https://ci.appveyor.com/project/PowerShell/xcertificate/branch/master)

 The **xCertificate** module is a part of the Windows PowerShell Desired State Configuration (DSC) Resource Kit, which is a collection of DSC Resources.
 This module includes DSC resources that simplify administration of certificates on a Windows Server, with simple declarative language.

 The **xCertificate** module contains the following resources:

-- **xCertReq**
+- **xCertReq**: Used to request a new certificate from an certificate authority.
-- **xPfxImport**
+- **xPfxImport**: Used to import a PFX certificate into a Windows certificate store.
-- **xCertificateImport**
+- **xCertificateImport**: Used to import a certificate into a Windows certificate store.
-- **xCertificateExport**
+- **xCertificateExport**: Used to export a certificate from a Windows certificate store.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Contributing